Life Saving Drugs Program for medicine sponsors

 • hospital or medical expenses associated with the use of the medicine

-• expenses associated with managing the disease or condition.
+• any other expenses associated with managing the disease or condition.

 Contact